TcQPAD/starter-express-es6-rest/README.md

 You can use any type of database you need to work with this application.
 I recommend using NoSQL databases such as MongoDB, since they store information in a format that allows JSON conversion, and have a lot of ORM packages available through NPM.

+NPM comes with NodeJS and is a package manager similar to Maven for Java.
+This tool provides a huge quantity of libraries that you'll definitely want to use for your project.

 ## IDE configuration ##